awsdocs/ec2-image-builder-user-guide/doc_source/image-builder-setting-up.md

   Image Builder does not install the Systems Manager Agent on Amazon EC2 Windows Server build instances\.
 If your source image did not come pre\-installed with the Systems Manager Agent, you must launch an instance from your source image, manually install Systems Manager on the instance, and create a new source image from your instance\.

-  To manually install the Systems Manager agent on your Amazon EC2 Windows Server instance, see [Manually install Systems Manager Agent on Amazon EC2 instances for Windows Server](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-install-win.html) in the *AWS Systems Manager User Guide*\.
+  To manually install the Systems Manager agent on your Amazon EC2 Windows Server instance, see [Manually install Systems Manager Agent on EC2 instances for Windows Server](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-install-win.html) in the *AWS Systems Manager User Guide*\.

 ------